 - 4. Can I take the class online?

 - 7. What if I live out-of-state?

 - 8. What if I never finish the program?

 - 9. Where can I find a class?

 - 10. What are the other drunk driving penalties?

-DUI School is an eight (8) hour education program warning of the dangers of driving under the influence.
+DUI School is an eight (8) hour education program on traffic safety and warning of the dangers of driving under the influence.
 Nevada judges order all first-time drunk driving offenders to take the class.
-Depending on the case, judges typically give defendants three to six months to complete the course.
+Depending on the case, judges typically give defendants three to six months to complete the course (and other court requirements).

-Defendants may attend the course either online or in an actual classroom.
+Defendants usually take the class as an online DUI course rather than in a classroom.
 After a defendant pleads guilty (or “no contest”) to driving under the influence in Las Vegas, the court clerk will give the defendant information about where and how he/she can complete the program.1

 Note that second-time drunk driving offenders are usually not sentenced to the eight-hour course.
 Instead, they may be ordered to complete a longer substance abuse and alcohol awareness education course.
 Meanwhile, defendants suffering from addiction may be eligible to do DUI Court, which is a very intensive rehabilitation program that spans years.2